decentstudio/keychain/README.md

 A message is a tuple where the first element is a string timestamp and the second is a type coerced, but unaltered, GDAX message.

+By default the channels used are `heartbeat` and `full`.
+Custom channels can be provided as a vector of channel names only at this time to the subscribe arg map.

 This function returns a map containing the following:

 ##### :feed